cdcd72/InfrastructureCollection/src/Infra/Storage/Infra.Storage.Minio/README.md

     - AccessKey：Access key is the user ID that uniquely identifies your account.
     - SecretKey：Secret key is the password to your account.
     - Timeout：Set timeout for all requests.
 (Timeout in milliseconds)
-    - WithSSL：Connects to object storage service with https.
+    - EnableSsl：Connects to object storage service with https.

 > 新增 Minio 儲存實例至 DI 容器中。